alphagov/shared_mustache/README.md

 Add `rake shared_mustache:compile` before the `assets:precompile` step of your deploy script.

+Currently it expects your views to be found under `app/views`.

 ## Usage

 Create mustache templates as you would erb partials.
 So for example at